kshitij-p/chatgpt-writer-demo/README.md

 # What I would do to further improve the app

 1. Handle the undefined behavior mentioned above in a graceful manner
-1. Implement the regenerate functionality
+1. Implement the regenerate functionality - if regenerating we could perhaps provide options to retain the previous reply or not
 1. Use svgr plugin to load the svgs inline through vite instead of hard coding the markup
 1. Refactor the ui components to be more modular - similar to shadcn (a personal